JMarkdown: JavaScript empowered markdown with dynamic syntax extensions

 <span class='mark' style='float: right; padding: 3pt; border: 1pt solid black'>${content1}</span>

-I’ve defined the feedback container to add text and wrap the content in a <div class='feedback'> element.
+I’ve defined the feedback container directive to add text and wrap the content in a <section class='feedback'> element.

 With this amount of markup automatically generated, it then becomes trivial to define a post-processing script which does the following:

-1. Move any footnotes mentioned in the feedback text from the end of the HTML page, which is where marked-footnotes automatically puts them, to the bottom of the div.feedback container.
-(The footnote indicators in the text are already in the right place.)
+1. Move any footnotes mentioned in the feedback text from the end of the HTML page, which is where marked-footnotes automatically puts them, to the bottom of the section.feedback container.
+(The footnote indicators in the text are already in the right place, and there is enough information in the footnote indicator to tell you what needs to be moved where, with cheerio.)

-2. Process any bibliographic citations used in the feedback for each student, and append an auto-generated bibliography to the end of each div.feedback containiner.
+2. Process any bibliographic citations used in the feedback for each student, and append an auto-generated bibliography to the end of each section.feedback containiner.
 This uses Biblify to do the heavy lifting.

 4. Once that's done, loop through the DOM and do the following:

 1. Save the feedback for each student in a separate file named 'Candidate NNNNN.html', where NNNNN is that student’s candidate number.
-If desired, cheerio can be used to put the same <head> at the start of each file so that the feedback will be pretty-printed using the right CSS, etc.
+I use cheerio to copy the <head> of the master output file to the start of each individual file so that the feedback will be shown using the right CSS, etc.

 2. Create a CSV file which contains, on each line, a student’s candidate number, followed by their mark on each individual question, and the aggregate mark for the exam.
 This file can then be imported straight into Excel.